spacemakerai/course-wasm/README.md

 Open your application in `Firefox` and open the [`Developer Console`](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Opening_the_Web_Console).

 You should now be able to open your `.wasm` file using the file tree or ctrl-P or cmd-P. If you now reload you can open the c++ files and set breakpoints.

+### 8. Add new solution candidates to list
+In the file "optimize.cpp", the solver first looks for possible new solutions by changing one building height.
+It then looks for new solutions where the change of the first building is combined with a height change in a second building.
+The list `solutionCandidates is supposed to collect all of these potential new solutions.
+Eventually, the best feasible solution from the solutionCandidate list is returned.
+However, none of the new solutions are added to the solutionCandidate list right now.
+Hint: A function called addSolutionCandidatesToList is already implemented.

+### 9. Make volume the objective function
+When the objective is "VOLUME", the solver should return the solution with the most volume.
+Correct the return statement in "cost.cpp" so that the total volume is returned.
+Hint: Check out the getTotalVolume function.